XtarsAgency/Zeridmuth/IMPORTANT.md

-if you have any questions in this regard, contact into my email (grabacc13@gmail.com) through my discord name (fomahaultcoredemshau) or through my official Zeridmuth server (PENDING)
+if you have any questions in this regard, contact into my email (grabacc13@gmail.com) through my discord name (fomahaultcoredemshau) or through my official Zeridmuth server (https://discord.com/invite/KuV5r39cpY)